What can you claim for

 Whatever type of insurance claim you make, it’s always a relief to receive a quick settlement.
 Delays can have severe financial consequences especially when a property is inhabitable.

 This is why many landlords recognise the benefits of using a Loss Assessor if they need to make an insurance claim.
-It can be a overwhelming burden, especially if the landlord lives a long way from the property, has a full-time job, or has many rental properties.
-Having to deal with a complicated insurance claim as well as loss adjusters, surveyors and contractors, can be unmanageable.
+It can be an overwhelming burden, especially if the landlord lives a long way from the property, has a full-time job, or has many rental properties.
+Having to deal with a complicated insurance claim as well as loss adjusters, surveyors, and contractors, can be unmanageable.